Workers’ Comp FAQs

 Q: What is my workers’ compensation case worth?

 A: The value of the case depends on many factors, including the nature of your injury, the support of your doctor, your work wages when you were injured, how long you have worked for your employer, and many other factors.
+We can give you a much better idea of your case’s value once we have reviewed the particulars of your case.

 Q: The insurance adjuster says the lawyers just make money on settlements and it is better to do it myself.
 Is this true?